MarsBased/marsbased-website-old/_posts/2015-12-07-How-to-Handle-Client-Work-Remotely-Our-Communication-Stack.markdown

 ###Real-time communication: Slack###

 While all the previous tools are really good for taking decisions, planning and execution, none of them offers real-time communication.
-For that, we use <a href="http://www.slack.com" title="Slack" target="_blank">Slack</a>: a real-time communication tool for teams.
+For that, we use <a href="http://www.slack.com" title="Slack" target="_blank" rel="nofollow">Slack</a>: a real-time communication tool for teams.

 <img src="/images/blog/post27g.png" alt="Slack" title="Slack" class="img-center img-rounded img-responsive" />
 <p class="text-center img-footer"><small>Here's our COO Jordi reporting to one of our clients via Slack</small></p>